 Like most crab-apples it blooms over a long period and is therefore a good pollinator for other apple and cider-apple varieties flowering at the same time.

-Thought to come from the UK in the first half of the 20th century.
+Golden Hornet is was discovered in the UK in the first half of the 20th century.
 It is possibly a natural cross between Malus sieboldii calocarpa and Malus prunifolia coccinea.

 Scan the QR code with your smartphone's camera to quickly view this page on your smartphone.
 Find out more about QR codes here.